 2017 NCS Interns

 Natural Capitalism Solutions has a well-established internship and fellowship program.
 We are proud to have educated so many gifted individuals and look forward to working with them all as peers for years to come.
-Read about our current interns and fellows below, click here to find out how you can join our intern program, and click here to read about the amazing intern alumni we have had work with us in the past.
+Read about our current interns and fellows below.
+If you are interested in learning about how you can join our intern program, click here.
+To learn about our amazing intern alumni, click here.

 Marguerite Behringer (Sustainability Implementation Intern)

 Marguerite Behringer is an energetic flower blooming into this world.
 As a senior at the University of Colorado (double majors in Ecology and Environmental Studies), she is enthralled to work in the sustainability industry.
 Marguerite has a passion for people, collaboration, speaking the truth, frogs, music festivals and local involvement.
 She currently serves as the Special Materials Manager at the University of Colorado, Boulder Recycling and Operations Center, where she helps sort through recycling to rescue hard-to-recycle items.

 AJ is originally from Falmouth, Massachusetts and made his way to the Rocky Mountain region by way of Colorado College.
 After graduating from college in 2015 with a degree in Mathematical Economics, AJ worked several jobs, each causing him to question the way businesses take their impact on the world into account.
 In joining NCS, AJ sees an opportunity to shift the economic paradigm using lessons lent from the previous industrial model to forge a new path towards economic prosperity.
 One which fosters the conservation and sustainable use of the Earth’s natural capital.